You can use FineOps to deploy FineReport 11.0 projects.

 Sharing the file system may cause performance degradation, file permission issues, and data inconsistency, affecting the reliability and response speed of applications running in the container.

-The tar command is a commonly used tool for packaging and compressing files.
+tar is a commonly used command-line tool for archiving and compressing files.

 The sed command is used for text processing.

-1. Using the root user (superuser) for project deployment and operation is preferred.
+1. You are advised to use the root user account for project deployment and operation.

 2. To use a non-root user for deployment and operation, see Linux User Privilege Explanation.